umputun/remark42/site/src/docs/contributing/frontend/index.md

 ## Testing

 - Project uses [Jest](https://jestjs.io) as test framework
-- [Testing Library](https://testing-library.com) is used as UI test utilities (there are still tests with Enzyme but we are in process of migration)
+- [Testing Library](https://testing-library.com) is used as UI test utilities (there are still tests with Enzyme, but we are in process of migration)
 - Jest checks files that match regex `\.(test|spec)\.ts(x?)$`, i.e., `comment.test.tsx`, `comment.spec.ts`
 - Tests are running on push attempt
 - Example tests can be found in `./app/components/auth/auth.spec.ts`, `./app/store/user/reducers.test.ts`